kiwisincebirth/TRS-80-MODEL-1-K/STATUS.md

 I have now published a V1b of the board that fixes some additional minor issues in V1.
 This also improves the BOM to include full component identifiers suitable for ordering.
-There is also some improvements backported from V2 - Please see the [Changelog](CHANGELOG.md)
+There is also some improvements backported from V2 - Please see the [Changelog](CHANGELOG.md) This release also includes the Kicad files, since this is the last V1 release I intend to make.

 Noting I think there is an issue in the silkscreen for Character Generator Dip Switches the silkscreen should read.